 Only the last FQDN_MATCHING keyword in the options file has effect; all others are ignored.

-Table 13-11 shows the outcome of matching attempts between HOST type-specifiers in the options file and host names sent by the application.
+The following table shows the outcome of matching attempts between HOST type-specifiers in the options file and host names sent by the application.

-Table 13-11 • Host Name Matching Matrix
+Table 13-11 - Host Name Matching Matrix